openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 ```

+You can also set the `inflxdb` metadata using the UI.
+From each item configuration screen do:

+`Metadata` →  `Add Metadata` →  `Enter Custom Namespace` →  Enter `influxdb` as namespace name →  And enter your desired item name in value field. i.e.:

+    value: temperature
+    config: {}

 This will end up with one measurement named temperature and four different series inside:
 ```
 temperature,item=tempLivingRoom,floor=groundfloor
 temperature,item=tempKitchen,floor=groundfloor